IFAKA/unwavering-focus/PRD.md

     3. Each listed item should have:
         * The item text itself (truncated if too long).
         * Action buttons that appear on hover: Search (🔍), Copy (📋), Delete (✕).
-        * Hover-activated buttons for clean interface.
+        * Hover-activated buttons for clean interface with smooth transitions.
     4. An optional "Search All" button that opens all current items as searches in separate new tabs.
     5. **Auto-remove behavior:** After performing a search (individual or bulk), the item(s) are automatically removed from the list.
     6. **Configurable Search All:** Users can enable/disable the "Search All" feature from settings.